in Hammarkullen, Falköping (Sweden) and Cairo (Egypt)

-The Fig Tree Community is an ecumenical nonviolent resistance community located in Swedens second largest city of Gothenburg.
-The Community are based out of a few flats in Hammarkullen (Hammer Hill), one of the citys most ethnically diverse neighborhoods.
 The Community is part of a molecule of communities in Hammarkullen.
 Different communities organize resistance, soup kitchens, reflections, parties.
-Rather than thinking the Fig Tree Community as a whole it works like a rhizome and a molecule: connecting, moving, departing, becoming.
+Rather than thinking the Fig Tree Community as a whole it works like a rhizome and a molecule: becoming, connecting, departing, moving, resting.

 Our community currently consists of six people: We welcome you to visit our community or to consider joining us in this kin-dom experiment!